lamboktulussimamora/gra/README.md

 - Go 1.24 or later
 - Make
+- Docker and Docker Compose (for database-dependent tests)

 > **Note:** As of v1.0.6 (May 2025), GRA framework requires Go 1.24 or later.
 Previous versions required Go 1.21+.
 The framework takes advantage of the latest Go features and improvements for better performance and security.